 To allow the calculation of hours actually worked in the reference week/7 days by collecting first the number of days worked and then the average number of hours per day.
 To produce estimates of working time in own-use production of goods.
 Respondents should report any day during the reference period when they carried out the activity even for a short period of time.
 Any activity in this case refers to time spent directly on and in relation to the activity by the respondent to produce foodstuff intended mainly for own final consumption by the household.
 Exclude time spent in activities intended to produce foodstuff mainly for sale or barter.

-S03 How many hours per day did (you/NAME) spend doing this last week in total
+S03 How many hours per day did (you/NAME) spend doing this last week in total?

 To produce estimates of the contribution of own-use production of goods to SNA labour input.
 The number to be entered is the average number per day that the respondent actually worked on.
 For example, if the respondent reported working on 3 days and on those days, they worked 1 hour, 3 hours and 5 hours then the average per day worked is 3 hours and that should be recorded here.
 Hours actually worked refers to time spent directly on and in relation to farm work activities by the respondent to produce goods intended mainly for own final consumption by the household or family.
 Exclude time spent in activities intended mainly for sale or barter.
 Record hours in 0.5 hour intervals.
 If the respondent gives a response in some other way (e.g. 10 hours 20 minutes), round up or down to the nearest 0.5 hours (i.e. 10.5 hours).
 If needed, help the respondent by getting them to talk about how much time they spent on each of the days they worked as reported for the previous question.
 Exclude time spent travelling between the home and the land plot for example at the start and end of the work day, as well as time spent on long breaks, for example, meal breaks.
 For data quality assurance a maximum hour’s threshold should be established, taking into account the national context.
 The threshold should take into consideration the extent to which fishing activities, in particular, may be performed over 24-hour shift periods.